hush-shell/hush/readme.md

 # Hush

-Hush is a unix shell inspired on the Lua programming language.
+Hush is a unix shell inspired by the Lua programming language.
 Currently in development.